firebase/quickstart-unity/crash/testapp/readme.md

     - Create a new app on the [Firebase console](https://firebase.google.com/console/), and attach your Android app to it.
-      - You can use "com.google.android.crash.testapp" as the Package Name while you're testing.
+      - You can use "com.google.firebase.unity.crash.testapp" as the Package Name while you're testing.
       - To [generate a SHA1](https://developers.google.com/android/guides/client-auth)
         run this command on Mac and Linux,